DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 # Setting for testing environment (Further explaned in oncall playbook)
 export GOOGLE_ALLOWREUSEEXISTINGBUCKETS=true
 export GOOGLE_ALLOWREUSEEXISTINGPROJECTS=true

-# Integration test setting: change this to http://localhost:8080/ to run against  # local instance
-export IT_JADE_API_URL=https://jade-ZZ.datarepo-dev.broadinstitute.org
-export IT_INGEST_BUCKET=broad-jade-ZZ-data-bucket

-# formats logs in a more readable way (other option: "Console-Stackdriver")
-export TDR_LOG_APPENDER=Console-Standard
 ```

 * If you're not on a **Broad-provided** computer, you may need to set the host to `localhost`